softprops/coffeescripted-sbt/README.md

 ## Customization

-By default, generated JavaScript resources are wrapped in annonymous module.
+By default, generated JavaScript resources are wrapped in an anonymous module.

     (function() {